twinnndev/placeholder/README.md

 FROM alpine
-CMD ["echo", "Sentinel isn't built yet."]
+CMD ["echo", "Sentinel is in development."]